giupiombo/photo-album/README.md

 # GeoLens

-This website is a photo album to show case some of the pictures taken by me.
+This website is a photo album to showcase some of the pictures taken by me.

 Visit the website: [https://giupiombo-photo-album](https://giupiombo-photo-album.vercel.app)